DawidIzydor/Finapp.Web/README.md

 To use get the `Finapp.Client` application.
 It's in another repo

+# Finapp.Admin

+This is an admin application, you can add users with it

 # ToDo
 1. Dockerize
 2. Make dockerhub get this to work